MMZK1526/Python-Palindrome/README.md

 # Future Improvements (possibly)
 I may be wrong, but I believe I have read that the result is true for base 3 and base 4 as well.
 I'll try to adjust the algorithm to make it work for these bases as well.
 On the other hand, there are numbers in base 2 that cannot be expressed as the some of two palindromes.

-# Python-Functools (rc_func)

-Contains some helper functions used in the implementation of the algorithm.
-They are maining functional tools, and I used them to enable a combination of imperative and functional programming in Python.
-I have another repo specifically for this; here it only promises to contain the functional tools used in rc_palindromes and may not be updated.